erenken/gateMonitor/angular/README.md

 The style sheet can be found in [styles.scss](./src/styles.scss).
 The bar is <span style="color:green">Green</span> when the gate is closed or <span style="color:red">Red</span> when open.

-To display your own gate image, you will need to change the `gateImage` URL.
+To display your own gate image, you will need to change the `gateImageUrl` URL also located in the [environment.ts](./src/environments/environment.ts) file.
 To get the proper URL for a snap image from your camera you will need to look at your camera documentation.
-I use a [UniFi G4 Instance](https://store.ui.com/collections/unifi-protect/products/camera-g4-instant), so once [enabled](https://jjj.blog/2019/12/get-snap-jpeg-from-unifi-protect-cameras/) the URL is just `https://{cameraIp}/snap.jpeg`.
-Your camera will most likely be different.
+I use a [UniFi G5 Flex](https://store.ui.com/collections/unifi-protect/products/uvc-g5-flex), so once [enabled](https://jjj.blog/2019/12/get-snap-jpeg-from-unifi-protect-cameras/) the URL is just `https://{cameraIp}/snap.jpeg`.
+Your camera will most likely have a different URL.

 ```ts
 private gateImage: string = "{cameraSnapUrl}";